isapp/firebase-queue-ui/README.md

 UI_SPECS=
 ```

-In order to fill side menu with your queues, fill `UI_SPECS` with the path to your UI specs node, e.g.: `queue/ui_specs/queues`
+In order to dynamically fill side menu with your queues, fill `UI_SPECS` with the path to your UI specs node, e.g.: `queue/ui_specs/queues`

 ### Preview